DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 - A little vignette shows whenever you take damage.

 ### Enemies
-- The tempest wraith's projectile looks better now
+- The tempest wraith's projectile looks better
-- The different elemental variations of the knight *exist*, but they're a little *rough* (They need more time before they're ready).
+- The different elemental variations of the knight *exist*, but they're a little *rough*
 - Each enemy has it's own elemental resistances.
 For example, tempest enemies take less damage from the player's tempest spells

 ### Input & Targeting Changes